43GHz/Dojo/README.md

 # Dojo

 ## Dojo:"place of the Way"
-### This is an attempt to practice the essentials, and explore necessities.
+### This is an attempt to practice the essentials, and to explore new ideas.